A topic we should all be talking about, not only in Japan but all around the world — inclusion in technology.

 How can you be more inclusive?

-There must be a change of mindset and you can help women feel more included by stating in your company or events that both women and men are welcome.
+There must be a change of mindset and you can help minorities feel included by stating in your company or events that everyone is welcome.

 During the #wtmsummit in Prague my group (Amanda www.meetup.com/gdgcloud, Aviv www.meetup.com/Women-Techmakers-Israel, Katja www.meetup.com/meetup-group-xJLtjnlG/, Magda www.meetup.com/Women-Techmakers-Romenia, Corina www.meetup.com/Women-Techmakers-Berlin/, Alev https://www.femaletechleaders.org/) took our time to answer these questions: